 So first think about what type of website you want, and consider your projections for the first two years.

-The only advantage of Shared vs VPS is that it’s cheaper.
-With VPS, it’s like having your own machine, even though you’re still sharing resources on a single machine.
+The only advantage of Shared vs. VPS is that it’s cheaper.
+With VPS, it’s like having your machine, even though you’re still sharing resources on a single device.
 Though VPS can also run on clusters.
 The VPS is similar to a local virtual machine wherein both are given a specific amount of resources such as storage and RAM and is customizable by the user.

 What is Managed Hosting?

-Managed Hosting is basically a web service wherein the provider itself manages the website.
-Ensures that it is constantly monitored, running and regularly backed up.
+Managed Hosting is a web service wherein the provider itself operates the website.
+Ensures that it is continuously monitored, running and regularly backed up.
 This is best for businesses that do not have an in-house system administrator.

 What is bandwidth?
 Is it similar to my ISP’s bandwidth?

 Bandwidth for web hosting is similar to ISP bandwidth wherein a specific amount of data can pass through the web hosting provider.
 Bandwidth determines how many users can log in at a time and how much data they can access.

 What is an SSL Certificate?
 Do I need it?

 An SSL Certificate is necessary these days to secure a website.
 A website with SSL, you’ll notice begins with an https:// URL instead of http://.
 An SSL Certificate is a small file, basically a key that verifies a company or web publisher’s identity.
 This provides visitors an assurance that they are visiting a secure website.
 If your website deals in eCommerce or sensitive data, you need an SSL Certificate.